lucasluqui/KnightLauncher/README.md

 - Intuitive and user-friendly UI for configuring advanced Java VM settings.
 - Discord integration that shows your current game activity on your Discord status.
 This feature is only available on Windows.
 - Launch alt accounts with lesser resources assigned to them avoiding losing performance on your main instance.
 - Future-proofed to support third party servers.
-Third party server support __**will not**__ be enabled while Grey Havens' Official servers are still online, unless explicitly permitted by their respective right owners and/or law.
+Third party server support <ins>**will not**</ins> be enabled while Grey Havens' Official servers are still online, unless explicitly permitted by their respective right owners and/or law.
 - And more...

 ## Downloading & Installing